Exploration of trivial and non-trivial electronic phases and of collinear and non-collinear magnetic phases in low-spin d$^5$ perovskites: DFT+ +SOC Electronic Structure

 To identify the divison of role between SOC and structural distortions in estabilishing quantum phases, here, we have computed the phase diagram for undistorted (cubic) SrIrO$_3$ in the $U$-SOC space (see Fig. \ref{cubic_phase}).
 Most significantly, we observe that the non-collinear spin-ordering is missing and the entire phase diagram is spanned by collinear magnetic phases.
-There are four distinct phases observed and these are: (i) FM, as shown in blue (ii) G-AFM, as shown in magenta, (iii) G-AFI, as shown in lime and (iv) NM/PM, as shown in cyan.
-In the weak SOC ($\lambda$/$\lambda_0$ $\leq$ 0.2) and weak $U$ regime, the system stabilizes in the NM state contrary to the FM phase, driven by small but finite moment, in the distorted structure.
+There are four distinct phases observed and these are: (i) FM, as shown in blue (ii) G-AFM, as shown in magenta, (iii) G-AFI, as shown in lime and (iv) NM, as shown in cyan.
+In the weak SOC ($\lambda$/$\lambda_0$ $\leq$ 0.2) and weak $U_{eff}$ regime, the system stabilizes in the NM state contrary to the FM phase, driven by small but finite moment, in the distorted structure.
 As the strength of onsite Coloumb repulsion increases, unlike the case of distorted structure, here no phase transition occurs and the system remains in the FM phase.
-The FM phase, for higher $U$ values is well captured by our model Hamiltonian for the undistorted structure.
+The FM phase, for higher $U_{eff}$ values is well captured by our model Hamiltonian for the undistorted structure.
+In Appendix D, we have analyzed the orbital and spin resolved density of states (DOS) to show the robustness of the metallic phase for higher values of $U_{eff}$.
+For the intermediate SOC strength (0.4 $\leq$ $\lambda$/$\lambda_0$ $\leq$ 1.6), there is a narrow domain in which G-AFM phase stabilizes.
+In the strong $U$ limit, transition from G-AFM to G-AFI phase occurs where the $U_\mathrm{c}$ value for metal-insulator transition is found to be high as compared to the distorted case.
+For example, $U_\mathrm{c}$ varies from 1 to 2 eV, whereas, for the undistorted case, a higher $U_\mathrm{c}$ between 2 to 4 eV is required for metal-insulator transition.
+The bandwidth, a measure of extent of localization, in a Hubbard model weakens the hopping integral roughly by a factor of 1/$U$.
+The distortion also weakens the hopping integral.
+Therefore, metal-insulator transition can be achieved with a lower value of $U$ for the distorted structure.
+For the large SOC domain ($\lambda$/$\lambda_0$ $\geq$ 1.6), system exhibits either NM phase for lower $U_{eff}$ values or G-AFI phase for intermediate and higher $U_{eff}$ values.
+The compound BaIrO$_3$ \cite{Cheng2013}, like SrIrO$_3$, exhibits Pauli paramagnetic ground state and can be mapped to the region (0.8 $\leq$ $\lambda$/$\lambda_0$ $\leq$ 1, 0 $\leq$ $U$ $\leq$ 1 eV) in the phase diagram.